mxmxmx/temps_utile-/BOM.md

 #notes:

-(*) the outputs are non-inverting op amps, the values on the pcb (20k feedback, 10k to ground) will result in 3x gain, or 9.9v on the outputs. adjust to your liking.
+(*) the (digital) clock outputs are non-inverting op amps, the values on the pcb (20k feedback, 10k to ground) will result in 3x gain, or 9.9v on the outputs. adjust, if you like.

-(**) the lm4040 is not really needed, but if installed this requires adjusting some values to get the ADC range approx. right (2v5 rather than 3v3); specifically, say 4x 49k9 - > 4x 62k; and 4x 100k -> 4x 130k (or 120k)
+(**) the lm4040 is not really needed at all in this application, but if installed this requires adjusting some values to get the ADC range approx. right (2v5 rather than 3v3); specifically, say 4x 49k9 - > 4x 62k; and 4x 100k -> 4x 130k (or 120k)

 (***) it's possibly to switch the jack/output labelled "c4" between the DAC and a regular GPIO pin; that's what the one jumper is for. i'd probably just hard-wire it.

-(****) connecting to those pins isn't very elegant, partly owing to the fact this module is entirely derivative from the DAC one. there's two GPIO pins (28 and 29) on the bottom side of the controller that need to be connected - these are available as SMD pads only; i figure the best way to do it would be to solder a 2-pin SMD pin header to those pins and use corresponding sockets on the board. i just used two standard/through hole angled (90 degr.) pins, removed them from the plastic frame and soldered them directly to the board.
+(****) connecting to some of the GPIO pins can't be done very elegantly, partly owing to the fact this module is entirely derivative from the DAC8565 one. there's two GPIO pins (28 and 29) on the bottom side of the controller that need to be connected - these are available as SMD pads only; i figure the best way to do it would be to solder a 2-pin SMD pin header to those pins and use corresponding sockets on the board. i just used two standard/through hole angled (90 degr.) pins, removed them from the plastic frame and soldered them directly to the board.

 (*****) rotary encoder w/ switch: for instance: mouser # 652-PEC11R-4215F-S24 (15 mm, 'D' shaft); 652-PEC11R-4215K-S24 (15 mm shaft, knurled); 652-PEC11R-4220F-S24 (20 mm, 'D'), 652-PEC11R-4220K-S24 (20 mm, knurled), etc)